bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_Maintenance/Documentation.md

-Properties defining maintenance information for the element, asset or system.
+Properties defining maintenance information for a element, asset or system.